SugarcubeIsCoding/Markdown-project/src/sampleDocument.md

-Created by Sugarcube© Powered by rainbows™
+made by Sugarcube© powered by rainbows™